ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red and Blue.md

 will be randomly selected to be given checks.
 Does not include scripted trainers, most of which disappear after battling them, but also includes Gym Leaders.
 You must talk to the trainer after defeating them to receive your prize.
 Adds random filler items to the item pool.
 * Dexsanity: Location checks occur when registering Pokémon as owned in the Pokédex.
-You can choose a percentage of Pokémon to have checks added to, chosen randomly.
+You can choose between 0 and 151 Pokémon to have checks added to, chosen randomly.
 You can identify which Pokémon have location checks by an empty Poké Ball icon shown in battle or in the Pokédex menu.

 ## Which items can be in another player's world?